Book your Online-Tickets here

 According to our statutes, dogs – with the exception of service dogs – are not permitted in any of the Nuremberg Municipal Museums .

 The "Café Arthur at the Documentation Center" offers coffee and cake as well as a variety of beverages and light snacks.
-It is open Wednesday to Sunday from 10 a.m. to 4 p.m, closed on holidays.
+It is open Tuesday through Friday from 10 a.m. to 4 p.m. and on Saturdays and Sundays from 10 a.m. to 5 p.m., closed on holidays.

 Café Arthur at the Documentation Center